Degrees, Certificates, & Transfer Programs

 Veterinary Technology 2020-2021

 The Foothill College Veterinary Technology program is a rigorous and academically challenging two-year, AVMA accredited course of training that prepares the student for employment as a Registered Veterinary Technician (RVT).
 The program focuses on building competency in essential skills through hands-on training and personal attention to students.
 Graduates receive an Associate in Science Degree in Veterinary Technology and are then eligible to sit for the Veterinary Technician National Examination and the California Registered Veterinary Technician Examination.
 The program is not intended to be a pre-veterinary medicine or veterinary medicine curriculum.
 General program information, admission criteria, and the application for admission can be found at the Veterinary Technology Program website: foothill.edu/vettech/.
 Information about the Online Veterinary Assisting Program can be found at the Veterinary Assisting Program website: foothill.edu/vettech/vet-asst.html

 Program Learning Outcomes:

-• The student will demonstrate competency in the necessary knowledge, skills, and abilities required for the practice of veterinary technology in a wide scope of practice settings.
+-The student will demonstrate entry-level competency in the necessary knowledge, skills, and abilities required for the practice of veterinary technology in a wide range of practice settings.

 -The graduates will demonstrate entry-level clinical skills competency in accordance with accreditation requirements.